jjonathan/laravel-sms/readme.md

 composer update
 ```

-- Configure your config/nexmo.php file with your credentials api_key and api_secret from https://dashboard.nexmo.com/
+- Configure your config/nexmo.php file with your credentials api_key and api_secret.
+You can find [here](https://dashboard.nexmo.com/getting-started-guide)

 ```